 Refurbish is a term used to describe a computer hardware component that is not new.
-Because a company cannot resell a computer product as new if it has been sold and used or if the box has been opened, it must be labeled as a refurbished part or computer.
+Because a company cannot resell a computer product as new if it was sold, previously used, or if the box was opened, it must be labeled as a refurbished part or computer.

 What makes something refurbished?